-Computing and Communications maintains an inventory of all telephone lines and related equipment and services which appear on the monthly invoice.
-See PROCEDURE FOR EQUIPMENT AND LONG DISTANCE CHARGES and PROCEDURE FOR TELECOMMUNICATION SERVICES PAYMENTS
+Information Technology Services maintains an inventory of all telephone lines and related equipment and services which appear on the monthly invoice.
+See PROCEDURE FOR EQUIPMENT AND LONG DISTANCE CHARGES and PROCEDURE FOR TELECOMMUNICATION SERVICES PAYMENTS.

 5. Long Distance Services

-Computing and Communications is responsible for coordinating all activity associated with the provision of long distance services for the University, including the issuance of Tender Calls, and Requests for Proposals, etc. See PROCEDURE FOR EQUIPMENT AND LONG DISTANCE CHARGES and PROCEDURE FOR TELECOMMUNICATION SERVICES PAYMENTS
+Information Technology Services is responsible for coordinating all activity associated with the provision of long distance services for the University, including the issuance of Tender Calls, and Requests for Proposals, etc. See PROCEDURE FOR EQUIPMENT AND LONG DISTANCE CHARGES and PROCEDURE FOR TELECOMMUNICATION SERVICES PAYMENTS.

 5.1.
 Long Distance Calling Cards

-University calling cards may be issued, upon request, to Computing and Communications, and with the approval of the Unit Head.
+University calling cards may be issued upon request, to Information Technology Services, and with the approval of the Unit Head.

 5.2.
 Personal Long Distance Calls

 Personal long distance calls, including facsimile transmissions, are not to be billed to University telephone lines.

 All requests for radio service that require a license from the Federal Department of Communications must be routed through Information Technology Services for approval.
 Invoices are paid directly from the requesting department's budget by Information Technology Services.